-After one year, given the appropriate range of modules studied and credit total, a student could exit and be awarded a CertHE in Theology.
-After two years, a student with the appropriate modules and credit total could be awarded the FdA in Theology.
-(In both cases, though, the student would not have technically registered yet for the MTheol, as this takes place upon progression to the third year.)
+After one year, given the appropriate range of modules studied and credit total, a student could exit and be awarded a CertHE in Theological & Pastoral Studies or in Theology (normally specialising in Theological & Pastoral Studies) as appropriate.
+After two years, a student with the appropriate modules and credit total could be awarded the DipHE in Theological & Pastoral Studies, or the FdA in Theology (normally specialising in Theological & Pastoral Studies).
+In both cases, though, the student would not have technically registered yet for the MTheol, as this takes place upon progression to the third year.

-MTheol students who proceeded to the third year having completed the Oak Hill FdA, or who were admitted directly into the third year with an FdA equivalent, may exit at the end of the third year and be awarded a BA (Hons), on the basis of 360 accumulated credits.
-In such cases, the normal BA (Hons) pass mark of 12 or better (16 on the Middlesex scale) applies to each module rather than the 8 required to advance to the fourth year of the MTheol programme.
+MTheol students who proceeded to the third year having completed the Oak Hill DipHE/FdA, or who were admitted directly to the third year with a DipHE/FdA equivalent, may exit at the end of the third year and be awarded a BA(Hons), on the basis of 360 accumulated credits (in such cases, the normal BA(Hons) pass mark of 12 or better [16 on the Middlesex scale] applies to each module rather than the 8 required to advance to the MTheol fourth year).

-A 'third year Direct Entry' student who was admitted to the MTheol with a BA (Hons) or equivalent does not have this option of exiting with an Oak Hill BA (Hons).
+A 'third year Direct Entry' student who was admitted to the MTheol with a BA(Hons) or equivalent does not have this option of exiting with an Oak Hill BA(Hons).
 In this case, however, credits gained in the third year may be used towards any future course under the national Credit Accumulation & Transfer (CAT) scheme.